SRavit1/sentry_hackathon/README.md

 ## How to Use 🛠️

+### 0. Generate API Keys

+1. Generate API keys for Gemini and/or OpenAI to use to summarize links.
+Link to generate Gemini key: https://aistudio.google.com/app/api-keys.
+Link to generate OpenAI key: https://platform.openai.com/api-keys.

 ### 1. Installation

 Since this is a custom-built extension, you must install it via **Developer Mode** in Chrome.